danilobellini/audiolazy/README.rst

   method and several examples;
 - SciPy (testing and examples only): used as an oracle for LTI filter testing and for the Butterworth filter example;
+- Sympy (testing only): used for testing linear filters with time-varying matrices of symbolic coeffs where the Stream samples are these matrices;
 - tox for testing all at once, or pytest, pytest-cov and pytest-timeout for testing in a single environment (testing only): runs test suite and shows code coverage status;